-At the highly-ranked University of Notre Dame’s Mendoza College of Business, one of the top ten accounting programs in the country, undergraduate business students can earn their Bachelor of Science (BS) in accountancy.7 The undergraduate curriculum starts with classes in the liberal arts, science, theology, and other courses.
+At the highly-ranked University of Notre Dame’s Mendoza College of Business, undergraduate business students can earn their Bachelor of Science (BS) in accountancy.
+The undergraduate curriculum starts with classes in the liberal arts, science, theology, and other courses.
 Accounting students then take specialized classes such as Accountancy, Corporate Financial Reporting, Strategic Cost Management, Data Analytics in Accounting, Federal Taxation, and International Accounting.
 The curriculum focuses on the theory of financial reporting, tax planning, and organizational decision-making, but students also learn how to analyze and communicate in the business world.
 The Mendoza College of Business emphasizes teamwork, as well as professional responsibility and ethics.
 Students can consult with an academic advisor to add additional credit hours and work toward the 150 hours necessary to be licensed as a CPA upon graduation.

 Colorado State University’s Global Campus offers an online Bachelor of Science (BS) in Accounting.
 This online degree is a full 120-credit program, and students learn the skills needed to work in the accounting field.
 Through courses such as Principles of Accounting, Quantitative Business Analysis, Cost Accounting, and Auditing, students learn the fundamentals of accounting as well as leadership and management strategies.
 The coursework teaches students how to analyze and maintain financial records, prepare taxes, and implement business strategy.
 The program focuses on the common technology and software tools used in the accounting industry as well as the legal and ethical issues common in leadership roles.
 An optional degree specialization is offered in areas such as Organizational Leadership, Marketing, or Healthcare Management, with 15 credits being taken in the area of specialization.